niuers/Distributed-System-Design-Review/Transactions.md

 2. However, many databases that implement it call it by different names.
 In Oracle it is called serializable, and in PostgreSQL and MySQL it is called repeatable read

 ## Preventing Lost Updates
+1. **Lost Updates** : Two clients concurrently perform a read-modify-write cycle.
+One overwrites the other’s write without incorporating its changes, so data is lost.
+Some implemen‐ tations of snapshot isolation prevent this anomaly automatically, while others require a manual lock (SELECT FOR UPDATE).
 1. The read committed and snapshot isolation levels we’ve discussed so far have been primarily about the guarantees of what a read-only transaction can see in the pres‐ ence of concurrent writes.
 1. There are several other interesting kinds of conflicts that can occur between concur‐ rently writing transactions.
 The best known of these is the lost update problem
 2. The lost update problem can occur if an application reads some value from the database, modifies it, and writes back the modified value (a **read-modify-write cycle**).
 If two transactions do this concurrently, one of the modifications can be lost, because the second write does not include the first modification.
 (We sometimes say that the later write clobbers the earlier write.)